jundalisay/spblist/content/en/research/hume/treatise/book-1/part-4/section-05e.md

 The round and square shapes are incompatible in the same substance at the same time.

-**How then is it possible, that the same substance can at once be modified into that square table, and into this round one?**
+**How then can the same substance be modified into that square table and into this round one at the same time?**

 I ask the same question on the impressions of these tables.

 I find that the answer is no more satisfactory in one case than in the other.

 Whatever side we turn to, the same difficulties follow us.

 We cannot advance one step towards the establishing the soul's simplicity and immateriality without preparing the way for a dangerous and irrecoverable atheism.

 It would be the same as calling a 'thought' as an 'action' instead of 'a modification of the soul'.

 'Action' would then mean the same thing as an 'abstract mode'.

 An abstract mode is something that is: